Chuseuiti/CloudControlSandbox/readme.md

 If you would like to use the presented CloudControlSandbox and/or the experiments (FL, Self-adaptive FL...) please cite the following work:

-_Jesús Alejandro Cárdenes, Doina Precup, Ricardo Sanz.
-"Horizontal and Vertical Self-Adaptive Cloud Controller with Reward Optimization for Resource Allocation" , Universidad Politécnica de Madrid and McGill University, ICCAC 2017_
+Cabré, Jesús Alejandro Cárdenes, Doina Precup, and Ricardo Sanz.
+"Horizontal and Vertical Self-Adaptive Cloud Controller with Reward Optimization for Resource Allocation."
+Cloud and Autonomic Computing (ICCAC), 2017 International Conference on.
+IEEE, 2017.

 Please take into consideration that the presented work in ICCAC 2017 only covers part of my research.
 Therefore, please let me know if you would like to have a copy of my full master thesis. ( It contains all the information of the cloud control sandbox, the definition of the rewards and the optimal selection of the target thanks to the ORORM for percentage of memory usage.)